PeilinTime/H3M-SSMoEs/README.md

 The repo is the official implementation for the paper: [H3M-SSMoEs: Hypergraph-based Multimodal Learning with LLM Reasoning and Style-Structured Mixture of Experts](https://arxiv.org/abs/2510.25091).
 .

+## Introduction 📖
+H3M-SSMoEs is a hypergraph-based multimodal framework combining LLM reasoning and style-structured experts for stock prediction.

 ### Overall Architecture
 ![Model Framework](https://github.com/PeilinTime/H3M-SSMoEs/blob/main/figure/overview%20of%20H3M-SSMoEs.png)